Krishna-D-Sahoo/frontend-nanodegree-feedreader-master/README.md

 ---
 You can directly view the code on the github or you can download the project, check it on the local system.

-The test suits are in the file - feedreader.js, inside the folder jasmine/spec.
+* To see the code for the test suits, go to - jasmine/spec/feedreader.js
+* You can open the **'index.html'** file in your browser to see the tests conducted on the elements.